carbon-design-system/carbon-for-ibm-dotcom/packages/react/docs/contributing-to-react.md

 ## Feature Flag

-If this is a new component or enhancement, we would require that it is introduced into the IBM.com Library behind a feature flag.
+If this is a new component or enhancement, we would require that it is introduced into Carbon for IBM.com behind a feature flag.

 [You can read full details on how to create and implement a feature flag here](https://github.com/carbon-design-system/ibm-dotcom-library/blob/master/packages/react/docs/feature-flags.md).